Operation Devil Hunt: Operation

 On 9 February, 83 people, including Awami League politicians and members, were detained in the Gazipur District.
 In total, 1,308 people were arrested across Bangladesh.
 343 more people were arrested from various parts of Bangladesh the following day.
 607 people were detained on the third day, taking a total number of detainees to more than two thousand.
 A total of 11,313 people were arrested in the ongoing operation.

 By March, more than 12 thousand people were detained across Bangladesh.

+In phase two, until 14 February 2026, over 29,000 people have been arrested nationwide.

 Reaction

-The Jatiya Party (E) accused that the operation was a "suppression of dissent" and alleged that their leaders were being charged on false charges while their homes were being attacked and destroyed.
+The Jatiya Party (Ershad) accused that the operation was a "suppression of dissent" and alleged that their leaders were being charged on false charges while their homes were being attacked and destroyed.